 Though most of the cabins have two distinct sides to them offering some privacy, we have found it works best when those sharing a cabin know each other prior to family camp (though it is not a requirement!) because of the close quarters and shared bathroom.
-Let us know if you’d like to share a cabin if you’re booking as a group or with another family!
+Let us know if you’d like to share a cabin as we offer a group discount rate!

 What is the parking and driving policy on campus?

 All cars are required to park in our designated parking lots.
 In order to maintain a safe environment and the beauty of our campus, we do not allow cars to drive around on camp.
 If you need assistance with getting bags to your cabin we would be happy to assist you.